krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 .. note:
     Seismic velocity models often have different constant grid spacings in each dimension.
 The software considers this automatically based on the domain extents.

 The notion of an adequate mesh size is determined by a combination of the physics of acoustic/elastic wave propagation, the desired numerical accuracy of the solution (e.g., spatial polynomial order, timestepping method, etc.), and allowable computational cost of the model amongst other things.
-In the following sub-sections, each available mesh strategy is briefly described and psuedo-code regarding how to call the :class:`MeshSizeFunction` class constructor.
+In the following sub-sections, each available mesh strategy is briefly described and psuedo code regarding how to call the :class:`MeshSizeFunction` class constructor.

 .. note :: The final mesh size map is taken as the minimum of all supplied sizing functions.